We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Risks and warnings

-Talk to your doctor if you plan on taking oral supplements.
+Talk with your doctor if you plan on taking oral supplements.
 Herbal remedies and supplements can interact with any medications and cause unintended side effects.

-Without treatment, a fever blister can last as long as four weeks.
-Unlike natural remedies, antiviral drugs are proven to speed up the healing process, as well as lower the amount of virus present.
+Without treatment, a fever blister can last as long as 2 weeks.
+Unlike natural remedies, antiviral drugs are a set dose and proven to speed up the healing process, as well as lower the amount of virus present.

-Certain triggers may activate the virus and cause an outbreak.
+Certain triggers may reactivate the virus and cause an outbreak.
 These include: